 A good accessible design is also one that’s carefully checked.
-The design is tested to make sure colors and fonts are clear, and that nothing stops the website from being used easily.
+The design is tested to make sure colors and fonts are clear, and that nothing stops other elements of the website from being used easily.

-What makes a great design that’s easy for everyone?
+What makes a great design that’s easy for everyone, meets accessibility needs and works for users benefit?
 It’s the little things.
 For example, a good accessible website explains images with words for people who can’t see.
 It also has different ways to move around for folks who listen to the screen.

 Another example is when a design can work on many screen sizes.
 This is important because people use lots of different devices, and they all show things a bit differently.

 Color contrast ratio is really important as it helps text content stand out and be easily readable.
 Don’t forget about colors.
 Too many colors can be overwhelming and might make visitors leave sooner.

 Bad color contrast ratio makes text hard to read for users with visual disabilities like low vision and color blindness, and even for many users with good vision.